12 Best Water Parks in Europe for Thrill Seeking Adults

 Spend a refreshing and exciting day at Lido Water Park in Kos.
 Jump over the waves in the wave pool, slide down the giant slide, or compete with your friends or family in racing down the multi-lane water slide.
 Try the Kamikaze slide or a whirl in the Black Hole if you’re looking for an adrenaline rush.

-If you’re trying to find something quieter, take pleasure in the relaxing Lazy River or unwind and soak up the Jacuzzi’s rays.
+If you’re trying to find something quieter, enjoy the relaxing Lazy River or unwind and soak up the Jacuzzi’s rays.
 If you’re hungry, grab food or drink at one of the cafés.

 Lido Theme park is also terrific for kids, as it includes an Interactive Children’s Area, which has slides, a rotating water pail, six water handguns, and waterfalls.